MileHacker Logo

 Summer Heat

 Intense summer heat calls for careful planning.
 Always stay hydrated.
 Drink plenty of bottled water.
 Wear light, moisture-wicking apparel.
 Use Sunscreen with a high SPF.
-Avoid direct sun exposure during peak midday hours (12 PM - 4 PM).
+Prevent direct exposure to the sun during peak midday hours (12 PM - 4 PM).

 Sandstorms